arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 {% include "./text-snippets/fiat_on_ramp_providers.md" %}

-Users can buy ERC20, and ERC721 tokens specific to the app or native tokens for a supported blockchain.
-Purchased tokens are deposited in the {{config.extra.arcana.wallet_name}} address and the balance amount is automatically updated.
+Users can purchase ERC20 or native tokens for supported blockchains from the chosen on-ramp provider.
+The {{config.extra.arcana.wallet_name}} balance updates automatically after the transaction completes.

 Select the 'Tokens' <img src="/img/icons/an_wallet_token_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_token_icon_dark.png#only-dark" width="20"/> tab in the {{config.extra.arcana.wallet_name}}.
 Select one of the chains from the drop-down list of pre-configured blockchain networks.
 This choice will govern what cryptocurrencies and tokens can be purchased, subject to local country-specific rules.